sourcecred/docs/docs/beta/grain.md

 scores are as fresh as possible), and Grain is then distributed based on those Cred scores.

-SourceCred currently has two policies for how a project distributes Grain:
+SourceCred currently has three policies for how a project distributes Grain:

 - `IMMEDIATE` splits Grain evenly based on how much Cred each participant earned in the last week.
 (This policy ignores all Cred from previous weeks, and is